Datwendo/Orchard-ClientConnector/README.md

 Datwendo.ClientConnector Orchard Module

-*Orchard users are welcome, Cloud Connector is in test period until the end of summer, send me an email to receive a dedicated free Connector with a longer free live delay than 14 days and other parameters than default demo's.*
+*Orchard users are welcome, Datwendo Cloud Connector Service is now running, send me an email to receive a dedicated free Connector with a longer free live delay than 14 days and other parameters than default demo's.*

+There is actually a branch namme 'Data Storage' for a v2 client Connector which will work with Connector Feeder (master) and Connector Listener (Data Storage Branch)
+Reason for the branch is they necessitate an Orchard pull to be accepted (https://orchard.codeplex.com/SourceControl/network/forks/CSADNT/EditContentItemSettings/contribution/5422).
+You may apply this pull to your orchard without any risk, it takes care to preserve all existing code.
+And you will obtain the new extended support for our Data Storage Option inside Orchard.

+Concerning base version (master branch)

 It contains an attachable part which is in charge of generating an Identity using a Cloud Connector.
 Very nice, you can attach it to any Content Type you create.